dominicprice/endplay/README.md

 T62.Q.AQT852.QJT
 ```

+Note that iterating over the deal returns `(Player, Hand)` tuples.
 If your terminal doesn't handle the Unicode suit symbols, then you can tell *endplay* to use the letters SHDC instead:

 ```python
 >>> from endplay import config